Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

 !!!
 Summary

-    This page summarizes all aspects of the player system, which is responsible for managing human and AI players.
+    This page summarizes all aspects of the player system, which is responsible for managing both human and AI players.

 ## Design decisions